Welcome to St Lucia cruise port! (Post updated: October 2023)

 - Marigot Bay – Situated on the western coast of St Lucia, a 30-minute drive from Castries cruise port, Marigot Bay is a magnificent natural harbor with deep, crystal clear water and several beautiful, sugar-white beaches.
 Surrounded by densely forested hills from three sides, Marigot Bay boasts luxurious hotels, beach resorts, sophisticated restaurants, and a multitude of picturesque yachts, catamarans, and boats moored in its marina.
 The bay served as a setting for several Hollywood movies and has become popular worldwide.
 The bay also had an important role in the history of St Lucia, as it served as a battleground between French and British navies.

 - Grande Anse – Located around a 40-minute drive from the port of Castries, Grande Anse is a charming, secluded beach located on the eastern coast of Saint Lucia.
 If you search for lush nature, mountainous sceneries, peace and quiet, Grande Anse is a perfect spot.
 People come here to see the turtles, as the beach is a popular leatherback sea turtle nesting ground and turtles often come out of the water.

-- Jalousie (Sugar) Beach – If you seek the best views of the Pitons while swimming in the St Lucian crystal clear waters, Jalousie beach (also known as Sugar Beach) is the top choice!
+- Jalousie (Sugar) Beach – If you seek the best views of the Pitons while swimming in the St Lucian crystal clear waters, Jalousie Beach (also known as Sugar Beach) is the top choice!
 Tucked in Pitons Bay, between Petit Piton and Gros Piton, the beach offers powdery, white sands, a great snorkeling experience (it is part of St Lucia Snorkel Marine Reserve) and features several resorts and restaurants backed by the stunning volcanic and mountainous landscapes.
-It takes a 1 h 30-minute drive to get to Jalousie beach from Port Castries.
+It takes a 1 hour 30-minute drive to get to Jalousie Beach from Port Castries.